plone/volto/docs/source/addons/index.md

 Babel automatically transpiles the code in your add-on, but `node_modules` are excluded from this process, so we need to include the add-on path in the list of modules to be transpiled.
-This can be accomplished by customizing the Webpack configuration in the `razzle.config.js` file in your add-on.
+This can be accomplished by customizing the webpack configuration in the `razzle.config.js` file in your add-on.
 For example, suppose that we want to use react-leaflet, which has a known transpilation
 issue: